ALS: Nutrition

 A gastrostomy tube is placed through the wall of the abdomen into the stomach.

 Preventing weight loss and malnutrition in people with ALS improves both survival and quality of life.
 Weight loss in ALS is often caused by muscle wasting and increased resting energy expenditure.
 Weight loss may also be secondary to reduced food intake since dysphagia develops in about 85% of people with ALS at some point throughout their disease course.
 Therefore, regular periodic assessment of the weight and swallowing ability in people with ALS is very important.
 Dysphagia is often initially managed via dietary changes and modified swallowing techniques.
 People with ALS are often instructed to avoid dry or chewy foods in their diet and instead have meals that are soft, moist, and easy to swallow.
 Switching to thick liquids (like fruit nectar or smoothies) or adding thickeners (to thin fluids like water and coffee) may also help people facing difficulty swallowing liquids.
-There is tentative evidence that high-calorie diets may prevent further weight loss and improve survival, but more research is still needed.
+There is tentative evidence that high-calorie diets with a focus on "good fats" rather than simple carbohydrates, may prevent further weight loss and improve survival, but more research is still needed.

 A feeding tube should be considered if someone with ALS loses 5% or more of their body weight or if they cannot safely swallow food and water.
 This can take the form of a gastrostomy tube, in which a tube is placed through the wall of the abdomen into the stomach, or (less commonly) a nasogastric tube, in which a tube is placed through the nose and down the esophagus into the stomach.
 A gastrostomy tube is more appropriate for long-term use than a nasogastric tube, which is uncomfortable and can cause esophageal ulcers.
-The feeding tube is usually inserted by a percutaneous endoscopic gastrostomy procedure (PEG).
-While there is weak evidence that PEG tubes improve survival in people with ALS, no randomized controlled trials (RCTs) have yet been conducted to indicate whether enteral tube feeding has benefits compared to continuation of feeding by mouth.
-Nevertheless, PEG tubes are still offered with the intent of improving the person's quality of life by sustaining nutrition, hydration status, and medication intake.
+The feeding tube is usually placed by a radiologically inserted gastrostomy (RIG) or a percutaneous endoscopic gastrostomy procedure (PEG), depending on the hospital involved and the patient's medical history.
+Since there is considerable evidence that feeding tubes improve survival in people with ALS by avoiding malnutrition and dehydration if their swallowing abilities has been lost, no randomized controlled trials (RCTs) have been conducted to indicate whether enteral tube feeding has benefits compared to continuation of feeding by mouth.
+Accordingly, PEG tubes are offered with the intent of improving the person's quality of life as well as survival, by sustaining nutrition, hydration status, and medication intake.